jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 }
 ```

-Of the data included in this response there are a few things I want to point out.
-In the `spec` section one can see that it includes the list of audiences this token is valid for, as well as the lifetime of this token.
+I want to point out a few things that come back in the response..
+In the spec section one can see that it includes the list of audiences this token is valid for, as well as the lifetime of this token.
 If one were to try to use this token after 3600 seconds, or one hour, it would not be considered valid.

 The other important item in this response is the token we requested.
 It is found in the `status` section.